y-kkamil/console/core-ui/README.md

 ## Usage

-This section describes how to build the application, and how to build and publish the image.
+This section describes how to build the application.

 ### Build the application